NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Remorseless Lash.md

-You're skilled at beating a foe when their morale is already breaking.
-When you succeed at a melee weapon Strike against a [[Conditions/Frightened 1|Frightened]] foe, that foe can't reduce their frightened condition below 1 until the beginning of your next turn.
+You're skilled at beating an enemy when their morale is already breaking.
+When you succeed at a melee weapon Strike against a [[Conditions/Frightened|Frightened]] enemy, that enemy can't reduce their frightened condition below 1 until the beginning of your next turn.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*